 Notes.-Formerly included three species (formosus, philadelphia, and tolmiei) now placed in Geothlypis, from which Oporornis sensu stricto (= O. agilis) differs in locomotion, song, and general behavior (Bent 1953, Dunn and Garrett 1997).
 Analyses of sequences of mitochondrial DNA (Escalante et al. 2009, Lovette et al. 2010) indicate that the phylogenetic placement of O. agilis is likely outside of the expanded Geothlypis clade.
-An analysis of sequences of all Geothlypis and Oporornis species indicated that O. agilis is sister to Geothlypis sensu lato (Escalante et al. 2009), whereas an analysis that also included Leucopeza semperi indicated that O. agilis may be sister to this species (Lovette et al. 2010).
+An analysis of sequences of all Geothlypis sensu lato (Escalante et al. 2009), whereas an analysis that also included Leucopeza semperi indicated that O. agilis may be sister to this species (Lovette et al. 2010).
 See comments under Geothlypis.